rey-allan/rey-allan/README.md

 The chatbot was built using:

-- Gradio, for the UI
+- Gradio for the UI
-- LangChain, for the backend
+- LangChain for the backend
-- Anthropic's Claude Haiku (via Amazon Bedrock), for the LLM
+- Anthropic's Claude Haiku (via Amazon Bedrock) for the LLM
+- Meta's FAISS for the embeddings store

 <p align="center">
   <img src="img/aguefort.png" />